 Using the Projector, Wired Connection – Step by Step

-- Select the Laptop button (or Laptop 1 or Laptop 2 button if there are multiple connections) on the button panel or touch screen interface in the classroom to turn on the projector.
+- Select Laptop (or Laptop 1 or Laptop 2 if there are multiple connections) on the touchscreen panel interface in the classroom to turn on the projector.
 Note that the projector will need a moment to warm up before any image is displayed (usually 30 seconds or less).

 - Turn on or wake up your computer if it was not already on.
 Note that it is recommended to bring your AC power adapter for your laptop and keep it plugged in during your presentation.
 Otherwise, the laptop may go into sleep or power save mode unexpectedly.